IIIF/api/source/presentation/4.0/index.md

 All the annotations referred to by the activating annotations' `target` and `body` properties are already present in the Scene from the beginning.
 Initially, many of them may have the behavior `hidden`, invisible until activated.

+Interactive examples are provided as recipes in the [IIIF Cookbook](link).

-## The `sequence` behavior
+#### The `sequence` behavior

-While all AnnotationPage `items` are inherently ordered, an Annotation Page with the `behavior` "sequence" is explicitly a narrative, and clients should prevent (dissuade) users from jumping about - the annotations, and the effects of them _activating_ other contents of the Container, are intended to be experienced in order and individually.
-Normally, a client might display all the comments in an AnnotationPage in a sidebar so they are all visible in the UI, but for an AnnotationPage with `behavior` "sequence" only show the currently active annotation text, and next and previous UI.
+While all Annotation Page `items` are inherently ordered, an Annotation Page with the `behavior` "sequence" is explicitly a narrative, and clients should prevent (dissuade) users from jumping about - the annotations, and the effects of them _activating_ other contents of the Container, are intended to be experienced in order and individually.
+Normally, a client might display all the comments in an Annotation Page in a sidebar so they are all visible in the UI, but for an Annotation Page with `behavior` "sequence" only show the currently active annotation text, and next and previous UI.

-## Chains of activation

-Chaining together activating annotations can then allow the implementation of, at least:

-* Specific camera position to look at an Annotation
-* Multi-step linear stories
-* Animations, including as part of stories without disrupting the flow, and looping animations (they activate themselves)
-* Interactive components such as light switches (enable/disable a light), jukeboxes (enable/disable Audio Emitter)

-## Storytelling example

-* Something really cool that brings a lot of things together!

 # Conveying Physical Dimensions